promptfoo/promptfoo-docs/docs/configuration/expected-outputs.md

   threshold: 0.5
   assert:
     - type: equals
-      value: "Hello world"
+      value: 'Hello world'
       weight: 2
     - type: contains
-      value: "world"
+      value: 'world'
       weight: 1
 ```

 If the LLM outputs `Goodbye world`, the `equals` assertion fails but the `contains` assertion passes and the final score is 0.33.
 Because this is below the 0.5 threshold, the test case fails.
 If the threshold were lowered to 0.2, the test case would succeed.

 ## Load an external tests file